RGS

 I studied at the University of Southampton, where I gained a BA (Hons) in French and English.
 My undergraduate dissertation was on Marxism and feminism: I pursued these interests further in an MA on Culture and Social Change (University of Southampton, 1996).
 My MA dissertation on mapping in novels by Anne Hébert, Marie-Claire Blais, and Nicole Brossard began my interest in the spatial.
 Entitled 'No Place Like Home', my PhD (University of Southampton, 2000) was on literary geographies in post-1960 French-language Québec fiction.
 I spent part of my PhD programme as a stagiaire de recherche at l'Université du Québec à Montréal (1997).

 Visiting Eakin Fellow at McGill Institute for the Study of Canada, Montreal, in Autumn 2007, I took up a Leverhulme International Academic Fellowship at the Centre for Oral History and Digital Storytelling at Concordia University, Montreal in Summer 2014.
-This marked a sea change in my research and practice: since that time, I have worked increasingly on participatory projects, using creative writing and other arts practices to make place-based art with a range of people in and outside academia.
+This marked a sea change in my research and practice: since that time, I have worked increasingly on participatory projects, using creative writing and other arts practices to make place-based art with a range of people in and outside universities.
 A longstanding member of the Montreal-based geopoetics research group, la Traversée, I lead or co-lead geopoetics (place-engaged creative practice) workshops in the Stoke region and beyond.

 School of Humanities